bitrise-io/devcenter/_articles/index.md

 ---
-title: Quick start guide to Bitrise
+title: Bitrise DevCenter - What is Bitrise?
 menu:
   main:
     weight: 1